huddylin2/huddylin2.github.io/_posts/2025-09-11-marshawn-blog.md

 ---

 {: .box-success}
-Read this blog post to learn more about my **name, year, major, sewing, programming, learning hops, and boring fact about me**
+Read this blog post to learn more about my **name, year, major, sewing, programming, learning hopes, and boring fact about me**

 ## Lets Go